WhyDidIHaveToDoThis/ao3list/README.md

 table.py uses NiceGUI to display the table of metadata. countingtags.py uses ebooklib to count the unsorted tags.

+Edit: Not doing this anymore, repurposed the repo.
 ## Roadmap

 More goals: